 File Nodes can be used anywhere you would supply a string as a file name to a Builder method or function.
-File Nodes have attributes and methods that are useful in many situations; see "File and Directory Nodes," below.
+File Nodes have attributes and methods that are useful in many situations; see manpage section "File and Directory Nodes" for more information.

-'''

-FindFile(file, dirs),

-env.FindFile(file, dirs)
+FindFile(file, dirs), env.FindFile(file, dirs)

-'''